Being A Student In Denmark: 2016 vs 2017 – What Has Changed?

 Resident and work permits

-A series of reforms which have been implemented throughout the educational sector in Denmark however resident and work permits for international students remain unchanged.
-Nordic, EU/EEA or Swiss citizens are permitted to work in Denmark free under the EU rules without any restrictions.
-Non EU/EEA/Swiss students are allowed to work in Denmark for up to 20 hours a week.
+A series of reforms which have been implemented throughout the educational sector in Denmark, however, resident and work permits for international students remain unchanged.
+Nordic, EU/EEA or Swiss citizens are permitted to work in Denmark under EU rules without any restrictions.
+Non-EU/EEA/Swiss students are allowed to work in Denmark for up to 20 hours a week.
 This requires a work permit sticker in your passport.